HenryCai11/LLM-Self-Control/README.md

 ### DPO Experiment

 We demonstrate in our paper that SelfControl can also be used to generate preference pairs for Direct Preference Optimization.
 For DPO training, we are using code from the [alignment-handbook](https://github.com/huggingface/alignment-handbook).
 Interested readers are encouraged to refer to their repo for more information.
+For training data and responses from the DPO-tuned models, please refer to [data](https://github.com/HenryCai11/LLM-Control/tree/main/data)

 ### Exploratory Study